anaconda/pyscript-tutorial/02_pyodide/browser_as_computing_platform.md

 > in the `pyscript_meets_numpy.html` file.
 >
 > **Note**: If you are not super familiar with NumPy syntax, I would strongly encourage you
-> to take your time to write that snippet one line at a time (as opposed to quick and blunt Copy&Paste).
+> to take your time to write that snippet of code one line at a time (as opposed to a quick and blunt
+> Copy&Paste).
 > In this way, you would get the opportunity to also _read_ the code, while also familiarizing with
 > NumPy's API.

-The above code snippet is simply trying to allocate two `numpy.ndarray` [objects](https://github.com/leriomaggio/python-data-science/blob/main/numpy/images/ndarray.png), and display some of their property (e.g. `shape`, `ndim`).
+The above code snippet is simply trying to allocate two `numpy.ndarray` [objects](https://github.com/leriomaggio/python-data-science/blob/main/numpy/images/ndarray.png), and display some of their properties (e.g. `shape`, `ndim`).

 If we now save the file again, and we try to open in the browser like we did before...💥